 Application forms for work with gene therapy

-Work with gene therapy must be reported to the Danish Working Environment Authority if it is part of a clinical trial or research project, but not if it is an approved form of treatment.
+Work with gene therapy must be reported to the Danish Working Environment Authority if it is part of a clinical trial or research project.

 When reporting work with gene therapy, you must use the forms prepared by the European Commission.
 You can attach the relevant form, when submitting your application via Busnessindenmark.virk.dk: